manuka99/Dhammika-hotel---Spring-boot-java-/README.md

 ##### Youtube video url:

 ##### Web host url: https://dhammika-hotel.herokuapp.com/
-Note:- Most of the features are not working in this environment
+Note:- Most of the features are not working in this web url as it is running on a basic plan.

 ## Technologies